sushilduseja/product-workbench/projects/customer-journey-mapper/README.md

 ## Why This Documentation Matters

 This isn't just a project README—it's a demonstration of how to:
-- ✅ Articulate problems with quantified impact
+- Articulate problems with quantified impact
-- ✅ Present solutions with clear before/after outcomes
+- Present solutions with clear before/after outcomes
-- ✅ Show execution through detailed case studies
+- Show execution through detailed case studies
-- ✅ Prove value with measurable business metrics
+- Prove value with measurable business metrics

 *If you're evaluating my product thinking, this structure reflects how I approach real-world product discovery, validation, and stakeholder communication.*

 ---

 **Built to showcase:** Clear thinking · Measurable impact · Real-world application

+*Outcomes modeled as part of capability demonstrations.
+See Impact Metrics for details.*